 To start using the SAP Cloud Platform, you can choose an SAP-enabled starter template via the “Create App” button on the Mendix Buzz portal.
 Some of the templates are based on Fiori design and others based on the Mendix Atlas framework.
 Once you have chosen a template, the platform will ask you to authenticate with the SAP Cloud Platform.
 Once authenticated, you can select the region, organization, and space you wish to deploy to.

 Once you have set up an environment, you can simply hit the run button in the Desktop Modeler and the app will stage and deploy into the SAP Cloud Platform.
 Deploying an existing application to the SAP Cloud Platform can be done by using the cloud settings under the general settings for your project.
-Customers now have the option to deploy to the Mendix Cloud, SAP Cloud or On-Premise from the Mendix portal, making it easier to switch between different cloud environments.
+Customers now have the option to deploy to the Mendix Cloud, SAP Cloud or On Premises from the Mendix portal, making it easier to switch between different cloud environments.
 Once the project is connected to the desired environment, you can simply press the “Run” button in the Modeler to deploy your application.

 When the application is deployed in the SAP Cloud Platform, users can configure and bind additional SAP services.
 Services, such as blockchain, HANA, audit logs and object stores, can easily be added and bound to extend an application.